shubhambhattog/fueleu-maritime-compliance/REFLECTION.md

 The most successful interactions were when I treated the AI as a junior developer: giving clear instructions, providing context, validating output, and teaching it project patterns.
 The least successful were when I expected it to make strategic decisions or verify external facts.

+**Post-implementation debugging** reinforced that AI agents are excellent at code generation but still need human oversight for:
+- Performance optimization (recognizing when patterns create UX issues)
+- Integration validation (ensuring API contracts match)
+- Test coverage (creating diverse test data)

 **Would I use AI agents on future projects?** Absolutely.
 But I would:
 - Start with clearer architecture definitions (ports & interfaces)
 - Use test-driven development to catch issues earlier
 - Maintain a prompt library for common patterns
 - Always validate business logic against specifications
+- **Set up integration tests early to catch API contract mismatches**
+- **Include performance testing in the development workflow**
+- **Use shared type definitions between frontend and backend**

-**Final Metric**: Delivered a functional compliance dashboard with backend API in ~4 hours that would have taken 12-14 hours manually, with equal or better code quality.
-That's a 3x productivity multiplier—hard to argue with those results.
+**Final Metric**: Delivered a functional compliance dashboard with backend API in ~4 hours initial development + ~30 minutes bug fixes = 4.5 hours total, compared to 12-14 hours manually.
+That's still a **3x productivity multiplier** even accounting for post-implementation fixes.

 ---